COSMOS-UALR/TopicStreamsTools/README.md

 * **end_date**
 Same as above for the end date.
 Example value: '2020-03-01'.

+* **iterations**
+Maximum number of iterations through the corpus when inferring the topic distribution of a corpus.

+* **passes**
+Number of passes through the corpus during training.

 * **lang**
 Optional tuple where the first item is the name of the language field and the second is the language to keep.